web-platform-tests/wpt/docs/appendix/intro-video-transcript.md

 the scroll.

 > In the process, the maintainers sometimes uncover problems in the design of
-> the specifications and recommend changes to fix them.
+> the specifications, and they recommend changes to fix them.

 A hand draws an arrow from the cutout of the tests to the cutout of the scroll.